 This page contains answers to some frequently asked questions.

-You do not have to, but I have put up a donation page if you want to: https://fs-uae.net/donate :)
+I have put up a donation page if you want to chip in and help cover expenses: https://fs-uae.net/donate :)

 Yes they do, but from Fedora 17 and onwards, you need to install an extra package to get joysticks working (at all, this is not specific to FS-UAE):